NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-Compliance.markdown

 * [Backups]({% link _publications/ProtectingYourCompany.markdown %}#data-backups)

 ## Personal data protection
-Any file or database created must comply with the Law of 2 August 2002 on the protection of individuals in respect of the processing of personal data, as well as the new GDPR legislation.
+Any file or database created must comply with the General Data Protection Regulation (GDPR).
 The same applies to processing involving both newly created data and pre-existing data.
 (SMEs: see [Unauthorised processing of personal data – Employee monitoring]({% link _knowhow/bestpractices/SecurityMeasures4SME-LegalAspects.markdown %}#unauthorised-processing-of-personal-data--employee-monitoring))

 In order to work within the confines of the laws, the IT manager and the legal manager, having obtained the applicable texts from the [National Commission for Data Protection](https://cnpd.public.lu/en.html) (hereinafter the *Commission*) ensure the adequacy of the structure, notably in the following areas: